dev-academy-programme/curriculum/resources/design-process-ARTICLE/README.md

 Its up to you to understand the importance of process, experiment a bit and to develop your own.

 ### A Typical process:
 Below is an example of a design and development process.
-Your initial `username.github.io` website won't require such in depth analysis, planing and design, but as the course continues you'll need to have a good understanding of process and begin applying it to your projects.
+Your initial `username.github.io` website won't require such in depth analysis but as the course continues you'll need to have a good understanding of process and begin applying it to your projects.

-#### Phase 1: Analysis and information gathering.
+#### Phase 1: Analysis and information gathering
 - Website purpose
 - Website goals
 - Target audience